evanknight18/challenge-one/README.md

-# first-homework-assignment
+# Challenge-One
-This repository is the first homework assignment.
+This repository is the Module 1 Challenge of the bootcamp.